johnweghorst/ad-lab/README.md

 * Now that Remote Access is installed and configured, we can install DHCP so our Windows 10 client machine can be assigned an IP address automatically from our pool.
 We will install the DHCP role which will allow our Windows 10 pc to obtain an IP address automatically from the DC.
 * Click on Add Features and Roles, and install DHCP server.
 * After it is installed, we will configure a DHCP scope for our addresses.
-A scope is a range of addresses that a DHCP server will delegate to members of specific networks.
+A scope is a range of addresses that a DHCP server will assign to members of specific networks.
 In our example, our DHCP server will hand out addresses in the 172.16.0.100-200 range, with a subnet mask of 255.255.255.0.
 I will set the lease time to 1 day.
 What the lease is depends on your use application for the DHCP scope.
 A local restaurant Wi-Fi should have a shorter duration lease because people are coming and going, compared to an office setting where the same people will be every day.
 Click on Tools > DHCP, then right-click on IPv4 and select New Scope.

 <img width="817" height="663" alt="image" src="https://github.com/user-attachments/assets/57ab2c88-5a5e-4437-a8ca-843279969ce7" />
 <img width="811" height="666" alt="image" src="https://github.com/user-attachments/assets/fe521238-a9a6-418e-b91e-8e58a7e7c96e" />